Webmachine streamed bodies

 end of the body or else a 0-arity function that, when called, will

-the maximum size in bytes of any Hunk
+the maximum size in bytes of any Hunkfrom the resulting

 When a resource provides a body to be sent in the response, it should